 The fashion year 1960 was in transition from the conservative fifties to the youth-oriented swinging sixties.
-The full-skirted swing dress was still the main wardrobe staple for women with the pencil-shaped dress gaining more popularity, especially with an ever shorting hemline.
+The full-skirted swing dress was still the main wardrobe staple for women, with the pencil-shaped dress gaining more popularity — especially with an ever shorting hemline.
 It was in the casual dress that the new youthful silhouette was emerging.
-More women were wearing pants in public, shorts and capris in summer, with coordinated loose tops and button-down blouses that mimicked menswear.
-Matching couples clothes was a trend as well.
-Eveningwear saw many women dressing in all black while ball gowns and party dresses looked classy in layers of lace.
+More women were wearing pants in public, shorts and capris in summer, and coordinated loose tops and button-down blouses that mimicked menswear.
+Matching couples’ clothes was a trend as well.
+Eveningwear saw many women dressing in all black, while ball gowns and party dresses looked classy in layers of lace.
 When shopping for a 1960 look, consider both 1950s and 1960s clothing.

-Here are some fashion pictures from my 1960 Montgomery Wards catalog.
+Here are some fashion pictures from my 1960 Montgomery Ward catalog.